MichaelClark545/CosMx-Spatial-Markers-Plot/README.md

 # CosMx-Spatial-Markers-Plot
 This script allows you to put transcript markers out of the probe set in accordance to the tissue morphology.
 No data standardization or adjustments have been made.
 This is a good landmark and tissue anatomy identifier tool.
 All code is written in R and requires the CosMx SMI data to be a Seurat Object.
+Additional markers can be added based on the users needs with repeat code of a new marker from lines 23-42 and a new geom point in lines 59-64.

 ```{r}
 #Install and Load Packages